marcgrue/scalajs-sbt-vite-laminar-chartjs-example/README.md

           // sbt project ID from within the sbt build to get fast/fullLinkJS from
           // default: the root project of the sbt build
-          projectID: 'livechartJS', // use output from js platform
+          projectID: 'appJS', // use output from js platform

           // URI prefix of imports that this plugin catches (without the trailing ':')
           // default: 'scalajs' (so the plugin recognizes URIs starting with 'scalajs:')